knoxa/linked-text/notes.md

 I want to be able to recover all claims from "workbooks".
 Then process like "WebPage".
 I want the text of the claim labelled by URI as a "short document".
 * Ned some sort of "index" document.
 How does this affect something like "chronology"?

+# Input chunking

+If I operate with whole claims, I can do things like associate a person with a role when there is just one mention of each entity type.
+Often there will be more than one person or role in the sentence.
+If there's only one role, or only one person, then its reasonable to assume the role is related to each person, or the person related to each role.
+I can't make this assumption if there are multiple people and roles (a list of cabinet appointments say).
+Regardless, I can do FCA on all claims that mention people and roles, with the events as objects and the entities mentioned as attributes.
+If there are any events that just relate a given person to a given role, then they will be the objects at the meet of the the person and role attributes.

+...
+FCA for entities, use meets to define relationships.

 # TO DO

 *.
 Need a named template from add-uri to make a hash code.

 Take entities in a workbook and make a dictionary from spans and @content attributes.
 Maybe make SKOS concept and the a 'concept dictionary'?
 Have I already done this?
 SKOS concepts from DBpedia

+noun phrase chunking - create an entity list of vessels as WW1 "knowledge"? -